echorashmi/gv6-chrome-extension/TASKS.md

 - Change getFeed to read from local file
 - Break out Cards after 4 columns
 - Fix height of cards to all be the same.
 Right now they are randomized height.
+- Change feed file back to gvArticleFeed.json
+- Change Title back to title={item.Title} instead of title={item.Content} (done currently for testing the groupings)

 Setup Tasks: